adrianyau/SQL-Final-Project/cleaning_data.md

 1. As per cleaning hint in the 'cleaning_data.md' file, the unit cost needs to be divided by 1,000,000.
-Also, given that revenue is derived from the unit cost multiply by number of units sold, it will need to be converted from the millions.
+Also, given that revenue is derived from the unit cost multiply by number of units sold, it will need to be converted from the millions as well.
 Therefore:

    ```sql
    SELECT CAST(unit_price AS REAL) / 1000000 AS unit_price